The Farmer in the Dells

-Very soon, this will contain tutorials, charts, recipes, pics, videos, articles and more surrounding the annual cycles of homesteading in suburban/rural Wisconsin Dells for one family on 1/2 acre lot (1/2 of that is a very steep wooded hill).
+Very soon, this will contain tutorials, charts, recipes, pics, videos, articles and more surrounding the annual cycles of homesteading in suburban/rural Wisconsin Dells for one family on 1/2 acre lot (1/2 of that is a very steep wooded hill), with neighbors.
 That leaves us little more than a decent sized yard to work with, plus a large collection of mixed white balsam, red pine, silver maples, sugar maples, and white oaks.
 There are a few others mixed in including a handful of basswood.
 I see carcasses of paper birch and choke cherry, but have not found any live trees of these varieties.

 It is our philosophy to raise drug-free and chemical-free foods while ‘closing the loop‘ on energy added to our system and waste produced by our system… it is amazing how a bag of chicken food will stick around as it is turned into chicken poop, composted, used to grow veggies that feed us, while the plant waste feeds critters and future compost, back into the system again…. we waste very little around here, proving that one species waste is another species treasure.

 How did we fall down this rabbit hole?
 Period… I love to eat.
 That spawned a love of cooking (to make the best foods), which led to a love of producing food (that is healthy and good to cook with).

 Another boring how-to grow hippie site?
 Not exactly… Those chickens and rabbits do not hop in the pot themselves.
 Any section dealing with slaughter or processing will be stashed away in a special category, but we do slaughter/clean/freeze or own meats and prepare our own sausages with meat from local farmers with grass/pasture fed organic practices… yes, commercial food scares us.

 But we live with the internet all day every day and listen to that rock and/or roll music while watching Blu-ray movies on our big or little screens…